🚀 LightRAG: Simple and Fast Retrieval-Augmented Generation

 The textract supports reading file types such as TXT, DOCX, PPTX, CSV, and PDF.

-Using Neo4J for Storage
+Using Neo4J Storage

 For production level scenarios you will most likely want to leverage an enterprise solution